javers/javers.github.io/documentation/examples/index.md

 <a name="compare-entities"></a>
 ### Compare Entities ###

-To find diff between two entities you don't have to register entity class in Javers building process.
-Javers  automatically discover type of object.
-If Javers find @Id annotation in proper place then it will be recognize as Entity, in other way it will be recognized as
+In order to find diff between two entities you don't have to register an entity class in Javers.
+Javers  automatically discovers the type of the object passed.
+If Javers finds an @Id annotation in the proper place, it will treat it as Entity, in other wise it will be interpreted as ValueObject.
-ValueObject.

-The object has to be the same class and has to be object of custom class (you can't compare standard Java objects)

 ```java